Missionaries of St. Francis de Sales: History

+Geographical organisation

 The Fransalians in France and Switzerland were directly under the Superior General until 1959.
 It became a region in 1960 and a province in 1965.

 The Fransalians went to England in 1861.
 England became a region of the Fransalians in 1940 and a province in 1965.
 In England the Fransalians have three missions in the Diocese of Clifton.
-Since the persecution of 1903, the congregation has been obliged to leave Savoy for England, where the juvenate, the novitiate, and the house of studies are successfully carried on.
+Since the persecution of 1903, the congregation has been obliged to leave Savoy for England, where the juvenate, the novitiate, and the house of studies were successfully carried on.

 The mission in Brazil was begun in 1926.
 The Province of Brazil was established in 1965.

 In 1975 the Fransalians of the Visakhapatnam Province entered the North-East India for evangelization.
 In 1984 the vice-province of NE India was erected and later in 1990 it was raised to the status of a province.

 Following the original vision of Mermier, the Fransalians entered the African Continent in 1988.
 The mission began in Tanzania and the Province of East-Africa, comprising Tanzania, Kenya and Uganda, was established in 1996.

 An autonomous American Mission in the US was founded in 1990 and later raised to the status of a Region under the Superior General on 3 July 2007.

 The South-West India Province was established in 1991 bifurcating the Visakhapatnam Province.
-The Visakhapatnam Province was further bifurcated to form the Tamil Nadu - Pondichery region under the Visakhapatnam Province on 24 January 2005.
-Three years later this region was raised to the status of a Province with a new name, Chennai Province on 24 January 2008 and in the same year on 15 August 2008, it was renamed as South-East Province.
+The Visakhapatnam Province was further divided to form the Tamil Nadu - Pondichery region under the Visakhapatnam Province on 24 January 2005.
+Three years later this region was raised to the status of a Province with a new name, Chennai Province, on 24 January 2008.
+In the same year, on 15 August 2008, it was renamed as South-East Province.
 The Nagpur Province was established in 1965 and was later renamed Maharashtra-Goa Province.
 It was bifurcated in 1996 and the present Nagpur and Pune provinces were erected.